nikkijuk/PlainRssReader/README.md

 "[Software architecture] is those decisions which are both important and hard to change." - Martin Fowler.

+Development is done using [Android Studio].
+Currently 3.0 RC1, but it has [Java 8 support] and lambdas are pretty nice.

-I have decided to start with simple architecure with more or less vanilla android components and API-level 16.
+I have decided to start with simple architecure with more or less vanilla android components working on [API-level 16].

 I'll try later to expand application with selected [Android architecture components], escpecially [Room] for persistence.